revaturelabs/interviewquestions/DesignPatterns/DesignPatterns.md

 ```

-- Create a Driver class to implement the pattern.
-Here we will be first turning on the tubelight on the first click of the button, on next click, we will be turning on the radio, then we will be setting the volume of the radio to 4 and then we will be turning off the tubelight.
+- Create a Driver class to implement the pattern.we will be first turning on the tubelight on the first click of the button, on next click, we will be turning on the radio, then we will be setting the volume of the radio to 4 and then we will be turning off the tubelight.

 ```java